emqx/emqx-docs/en_US/file-transfer/client.md

 * `file_id`: Unique identifier for the file transfer session.
 * `name`: Name of the file.
 It will be sanitized using percent-encoding if it coincides with reserved file names (such as ".", "..") or if it contains characters like "/", "", "%", ":", or unprintable unicode characters.
 The binary length of the name should not exceed 240 bytes.
 * `size`: Size of the file in bytes (informational field).
 * `checksum`: SHA256 checksum of the file (optional).
-The broker will verify the file's checksum if provided.
+EMQX will verify the file's checksum if provided.
 * `expire_at`: Timestamp (in seconds since the epoch) when the file may be deleted from storage.
 * `segments_ttl`: Time-to-live of the file segments in seconds.
-This value is clamped to the range specified by the `minimum_segments_ttl` and `maximum_segments_ttl` settings configured in the broker.
+This value is clamped to the range specified by the `minimum_segments_ttl` and `maximum_segments_ttl` settings configured in EMQX.
+Refer to [Segment Settings](./broker.md#segment-settings) for details.
 * `user_data`: Arbitrary JSON object to store additional information about the file along with its metadata.

 In the payload, the only required field is `name`.